shreystechtips/pythonbytes/projects/README.md

 where a player must determine the right series of steps to escape from a locked room**
 - :star:**Create a program that plays a
 [simple game](https://github.com/robfatland/pythonbytes/tree/master/projects/simplegame#pythonbytes-project-in-depth)
-like tic-tac-toe or Nim against a human**
+like tic-tac-toe or Nim against a human: With graphics!**
 - **Create a program that solves a [Sudoku](https://github.com/robfatland/pythonbytes/tree/master/projects/sudoku#pythonbytes-project-in-depth) puzzle**